TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 ### Generate insulation scores

-This was done for various resolutions and window sizes using FAN-C v.0.9.287, and files were outputted in both bed and bigwig format.
+This was done for various resolutions and window sizes using FAN-C v.0.9.287, and files were outputted in both BED and bigwig format.
 This step is documented in the script [`get_ins_score_fan-c.sh`](get_ins_score_fan-c.sh).

 ### Average insulation scores between gene pairs